-- the profit and loss account;
+- the income statement:

 - the balance sheet;

-- the statement of changes in equity; and
+- · the statement of changes in equity;

+- the statement of accounting policies; and

 - the related notes 1 to 15.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).